mdn/content/files/en-us/web/css/@font-palette-values/base-palette/index.md

 ### Values

 - `<index>`
-  - : Specifies the index of the pre-defined base-palette to use.
+  - : Specifies the index of the pre-defined palette to use.

 ## Formal definition